 Whatever the case, the Spurs didn’t appear too concerned with ghosts when they beat the Warriors 99-90.
 Or perhaps they made friends with the ghosts and got them to play tricks on Golden State.
 Surely “The 6th Man” is not entirely fiction.

 Hotels can be tricky places to try to discern paranormal activity from ambient “guest noise.”
 Hotel walls are notoriously thin, and the acoustics of an unfamiliar building can easily play tricks on road-weary players.
-And I’m guessing that’s exactly what happened here.
+And I’m guessing that’s exactly what happened here at the Claremont Resort.